 Basis of Presentation

 This quarterly report has been prepared by management using an expenditure basis of accounting.
-The accompanying Statement of Authorities includes the Department's spending authorities granted by Parliament and those used by the Department consistent with the Main Estimates and Supplementary Estimates A for fiscal year (FY) 2012-13.
+The accompanying Statement of Authorities includes the Department's spending authorities granted by Parliament and those used by the Department consistent with the Main Estimates for fiscal year (FY) 2013-2014.
 This quarterly report has been prepared using a special purpose financial reporting framework designed to meet financial information needs with respect to the use of spending authorities.

 The authority of Parliament is required before moneys can be spent by the Government.
 Approvals are given in the form of annually approved limits through appropriation acts or through legislation in the form of statutory spending authority for specific purposes.

-As part of the Parliamentary business of supply, the Main Estimates must be tabled in Parliament on or before March 1 preceding the new fiscal year.
-Budget 2012 was tabled in Parliament on March 29, after the tabling of the Main Estimates on February 28, 2012.
+As part of the Parliamentary business of supply, the Main Estimates must be tabled in Parliament on or before March 1 preceding the new FY.
+Budget 2012 was tabled in Parliament on March 29, 2012 after the tabling of the Main Estimates on February 28, 2012.
 As a result the measures announced in Budget 2012 could not be reflected in the 2012-2013 Main Estimates.

-In FY 2012-13, frozen allotments were established by TB authority in departmental votes to prohibit the spending of funds already identified as savings measures in Budget 2012.
-In future years, the changes to departmental authorities will be implemented through the Annual Reference Level Update, as approved by TB, and reflected in the subsequent Main Estimates tabled in Parliament.
+In FY 2012-2013, frozen allotments were established by Treasury Board authority in departmental votes to prohibit the spending of funds already identified as savings measures in Budget 2012.
+In 2013-2014, the changes to departmental authorities were reflected in the 2013-2014 Main Estimates tabled in Parliament.

 The Department uses the full accrual method of accounting to prepare and present its annual departmental financial statements that are part of the departmental performance reporting process.
 However, the spending authorities voted by Parliament remain on an expenditure basis.

-In the following section on financial highlights the Department is providing explanations for differences exceeding a materiality threshold of $20M or for those items with an unusual percentage increase/decrease.
+In the following section on financial highlights the Department is providing explanations for differences, for the fiscal quarter and fiscal YTD, at September 30, 2013 as compared to the same period last year, exceeding a materiality threshold of $20M or for those items with an unusual percentage increase/decrease.

 Statement of Authorities